 (4) In subsections (2) and (3) —

-“commencement” means the commencement of this section;
+commencement means the commencement of this section;

-“existing mining authorisation” means a mining authorisation in force immediately before the commencement;
+existing mining authorisation means a mining authorisation in force immediately before the commencement;

-“mining authorisation” means an instrument in writing under which the holder of a prospecting licence, exploration licence or mining lease (as those terms are defined in the Mining Act 1978) purports to authorise another person to carry out mining of the kind authorised by the licence or lease on the land the subject of the licence or lease.
+mining authorisation means an instrument in writing under which the holder of a prospecting licence, exploration licence or mining lease (as those terms are defined in the Mining Act 1978) purports to authorise another person to carry out mining of the kind authorised by the licence or lease on the land the subject of the licence or lease.

 ”.